Originally published: 24 March 2026

 - Secure fit around the nose and mouth

-- Adjustable straps
+- Adjustable straps where appropriate

-- Comfort for extended wear
+- Comfort for the intended wearing time

 Replace masks if:

-- They become damaged
+- They become damaged or misshapen

-- They no longer fit properly
+- They no longer fit correctly

-- Breathing becomes difficult
+- Breathing through them becomes difficult

 Disposable respirators should not be reused beyond their intended lifespan.